Tumbbad: Filming and post-production

 The film had four colour schemes including blue, cold grey, red and gold.
 50 lanterns and lamps were used for several scenes to avoid modern-day lighting techniques since it was a period film.
 The scenes inside the womb took 15 to 20 days to shoot without any visual effects.
-The character of Hastar was created with heavy prosthetic makeup that required six to seven hours to prepare.
+The character of Hastar was created with heavy prosthetic makeup by prosthetics makeup artist Gurpreet Singh Dhuri and that required six to seven hours to prepare.
 Shah wore contact lenses throughout the film for the grey eyes.
 The entire film was shot over 100 to 120 days with four shooting schedules in 2012 and 2015.
 After the shoot, the team felt that the film was "halfway there" to becoming something that "audiences hadn't seen before."
 After that the script went through re-writing, some scenes were added, and the story was "enhanced".
 The sets were rebuilt and the womb was added.
 The film's production designers were Nitin Zihani Choudhary and Rakesh Yadav.
 For their research, they used photograph's from the 18th and 19th century during the British Raj.
 The interiors of the cave were shot at the Purandare Wada near Pune.
 It was made to look old and "consumed by earth"; the crew spread moss all over the site.
 An entire market was created at Satara that included several shops, but it was not used very often in the film.

 The film's post-production took two-and-a-half years to complete.
 Kaza had asked Prasad to write the dialogues again after she re-arranged the grandmother's tree scene while editing it.
 She used the "only usable stable shots and put them in a certain order and then called Adesh and asked him to re-write the dialogues according to the edit."
 Its initial runtime was close to 200 minutes which was edited to 100 minutes.
 The film's climax inside the womb was shot with only one source of light—an oil lamp.
 The film was produced by Film i Väst and Filmgate Films along with Eros International and Aanand L. Rai's Colour Yellow Productions.